 For some years now, the National Archives has been facing many challenges as a result of the tightening fiscal environment and growing public demand for our services.
 Budget and staffing reductions are affecting our capacity to perform our fundamental role of securing, preserving, maintaining and making accessible the authentic and essential records of the decisions and actions of government, while providing high standards of service delivery that all Australians should expect from their National Archives.

 We recognise that backlogs in processing requests for government documents that should now be in the public domain are testing the patience of researchers.
 Getting access to family and military service records can also take time, while fees and charges for digitisation services can be a barrier to access.
 Our education program delivery is highly valued, and we would like to provide more opportunities for young Australians across the nation to engage firsthand with our Constitution and learn about our history and democracy.
 More of our invaluable collection could be made available through innovative and engaging experiences in a new, purpose-built National Archives public building.

 In recognition of these significant challenges and opportunities, the Government has initiated an independent Functional and Efficiency Review of the National Archives to examine the purpose, role and functions of the institution and recommend the appropriate level of resourcing it should receive.

-Led by former Department of Finance Secretary Mr David Tune, the Functional and Efficiency Review is considering and will make recommendations on:
+Led by former Department of Finance Secretary Mr David Tune, the Functional and Efficiency Review considered:

 - the enduring role of the National Archives in the protection, preservation and use of Commonwealth information

-- how the National Archives might best perform this role; and
+- how the National Archives might best perform this role

-- what powers, functions, resources, and legislative and governance frameworks the National Archives needs to effectively andkbk efficiently undertake this role in the digital age.
+- what powers, functions, resources, and legislative and governance frameworks the National Archives needs to effectively and efficiently undertake this role in the digital age.

 More information on the scope of the review can be found in the terms of reference.